-Very few college teachers can give a research-based definition of learning.
+Very few college teachers can give an research-based definition of learning.
 Fewer still can explain how the practices they use in their classroom relate to research-based models for how learning works.
-Moreover, because young students are also ignorant on this subject, teachers can use their authority and the asymmetric power hierarchy that exists between teachers and students to force you to comply with learning practices that are harmful to your learning.
+Moreover, because young students are also ignorant on this subject, teachers can use their authority and the asymmetric power hierarchy that exists between teachers and students to force you to comply with learning practices that actively get in the way of your learning.
 Lecture is one example and letter grades are another.
 That stops now.

-In this activity, you are going to develop expertise on what learning is and how it works.
+In this problem, you are going to develop your expertise on what learning is and how it works.
 This work is based on decades of academic research and is grounded in the fields of cognitive science and the psychology of learning.
 As you develop your meta-learning expertise, I encourage you to leverage your growing skills to advocate for your learning needs in every class you take.
 We'll explore more about how you can do this throughout this class and in future Conquering College Lab activities.

 A. Let's begin by developing a more accurate model for what learning is and how learning works.
 As you complete this work remember that all models are wrong but some models are useful.
 The mod- els you explore in the blog posts below are necessarily simplifications and cannot fully encapsulate all that goes on when you learn.
-However, these models are much more sophisticated than almost any that I've seen communicated to college students and give you a solid foundation upon which you can build your learning practices and your system navigation skills.
+However, these models are much more sophisticated than almost any that I've seen communicated to college students and give you a solid foundation upon which you can build your learning practices and your system navigation skills. • • • • • • • • • • • • • • • • • • • •

-\Box (1.A.i) Read the bloom og post- What is deep learning? □ (1.A.ii) Fill out que stions 1 - 6 on pages 1 - 3 of the following document: Prepare for Dee ep Learning : What is Deep Learning Worksheet (.docx) . □ (1.A.iii) Read the b log post- A model for deep learning. \Box (1.A.iv) Fill out qu estions 1 - 6 on pages 1 - 3 of the following document: Prepare for Dec ep Learning: A Model for Deep Learning Worksheet (.docx).
+(1.A.i) Read the blog post- What is deep learning?
+(1.A.ii) Fill out questions 1 - 6 on pages 1 - 3 of the following document: Prepare for Deep Learning : What is Deep Learning Worksheet $(.\mathrm{docx})$.
+(1.A.iii) Read the blog post- A model for deep learning.
+(1.A.iv) Fill out questions 1 - 6 on pages 1 - 3 of the following document: Prepare for Deep Learning: A Model for Deep Learning Worksheet (.docx).